 It was not until 1961 that the first paper was published describing the administration of a pre-mixed 50:50 nitrous oxide and oxygen mix, which led to the commercialisation of the [gas and air] product.

 I was given whiffs of gas from a gas and air machine which seemed to help in no way whatsoever.
 Some of my contemporary friends, though, said that it did help, so maybe I would have found the whole experience even more painful without it.
 We must all be different, as I have even met women who had their babies so easily that it didn't hurt at all, even with no pain relief.

-Dedicated maternity hospitals were, by the time of my experience, under the NHS.
-One thing that was so different then from nowadays was that I along with other normal healthy women with no birth complications, were kept as in-patients for a minimum if 10 whole days.
+One thing that was so different then from nowadays was that I, along with other normal healthy women with no birth complications, was kept as an in-patient for a minimum if 10 whole days.
 In my case, the stay was supposed to be for a fortnight, but I was let out early as having no obvious complications.
-My meals during all this time in hospital were at no charge to myself but I did have to surrender the baby's free milk tokens for the period.
+My meals during all this time in hospital were at no cost to myself but I did have to surrender the baby's free milk tokens for the period.
 This has always seemed to me like strange accounting.

-There is an interesting description of a home birth in an air-raid shelter during the blitz of World War Two, along with an enforced distant hospital birth many miles from home.
+There is an interesting description of a home birth in an air-raid shelter during the blitz of World War Two

-It was also normal practice for all but first babies to be born at home unless there had been any complications with the first birth.
+Although it was normal practice for first babies to be born in hospital, later babies were to born at home unless there had been any complications with the first birth.
 So, in 1967, my second baby was born at home under the care of a local midwife who had to be alerted from a public phone a few streets away.
 She arrived some hours later, having been caught up in traffic, carrying a portable 'gas and air' machine.
-I was up and about that same afternoon.
+The birth was much easier second time round, and I was up and about that same afternoon.